-ABOUT MULTIMEDIA COMMUNICATION
+ABOUT LR'S MULTIMEDIA COMMUNICATION DEGREE PROGRAM

 The Multimedia Communication major strives to provide students with the knowledge and skills needed for a number of careers in the fields of broadcast and electronic media, newspaper editorial and production, as well as advertising and public relations.

-The Multimedia Communication major features a common core of courses to provide students with an understanding of both the history of the field and the ethical responsibilities of professional communicators in our society.
+The Multimedia Communication major features a common core of courses to provide undergraduate students with an understanding of both the history of the field and the ethical responsibilities of professional communicators in our society.
 These foundational courses provide specific skills in writing, speaking, broadcasting, editing, production, and group communication.
 Students will have the opportunity to study such areas as editing and design, media law, media writing, website management and design as well as select from elective courses suited to their personal interests of study.

 Qualified Multimedia Communication students interested in continuing their education through graduate study can easily matriculate into several of Lenoir-Rhyne’s graduate programs, such as its Master of Business Administration.
 Through LR’s innovative Bridges to Dreams and Alumni Advantage programs, students who complete their undergraduate degrees at Lenoir-Rhyne University are able to complete their graduate degrees in shorter time and at significantly less expense.

 Courses in the Multimedia Communication major are combined with on-campus practicums and off-campus internships to provide practical, professional experience invaluable to students as they transition into the workforce.

 The communication practicum is an on-campus field experience that directly relates to the student’s career interest.
 Site locations are designed to offer hands-on practice using a variety of skill sets in writing, videography, editing, social media, and public relations to name a few.
 Students are required to complete a minimum of 50 hours within their chosen area.